NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 -   It is possible to start a new Hydra evaluation by logging into Hydra with your GitHub or Google account.

--   You should occasionally merge the `master` branch into the `haskell-updates` branch.

-    In an ideal world, when we merge `haskell-updates` into `master`, it would cause few Hydra rebuilds on `master`.
-Ideally, the `nixos-unstable` channel would never be prevented from progressing because of needing to wait for rebuilding Haskell packages.

-    In order to make sure that there are a minimal number of rebuilds after merging `haskell-updates` into `master`, `master` should occasionally be merged into the `haskell-updates` branch.

-    This is especially important after `staging-next` is merged into `master`, since there is a high chance that this will cause all the Haskell packages to rebuild.

-    However, as we are working on cleaning up `haskell-updates`, `master` will continually progress.
-It may not always be possible to keep the `haskell-updates` branch fully up-to-date with `master` without causing mass-rebuilds on the `haskell-updates` jobset.

 -   Make sure never to update the Hackage package hashes in [`pkgs/data/misc/hackage/`](../../../pkgs/data/misc/hackage/), or the